openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 The final result string is composed by the harness.
-For tests that fail because an exception is thrown, the result string will contain some header string such as ``main' threw exception: ` followed by the exception's type and detail message.
+For tests that fail because an exception is thrown, the result string will contain some header string such as `'main' threw exception: ` followed by the exception's type and detail message.
 This detail message should contain sufficient information to provide the test user a starting point to investigate the unexpected failure.
 It should _not_ contain full debugging